-While sifting through the archives recently, I ran across a token of my initial experiences with yesterday's creative tech – initial attempts at live model digital illustration:
+While sifting through the archives recently, I ran across a token of ineptitude with yesterday's creative tech – initial attempts at live model digital illustration:

 This particular course – Intro to Digital Video (now known as Motion Design) – was just starting to make the rounds in educational spheres at the time.
 I had no idea what to really expect, but it looked interesting.

-Anyway, the syllabus in this UC starter class was far-reaching – from basic infographic and animation history, to technical skills in illustration and animation, and even touch points on interaction design (desktop-centric, at the time).
+The syllabus for this UC starter class was far-reaching – from basic infographic and animation history, to technical skills in illustration and animation, and even touch points on interaction design (desktop-centric, at the time).

-The professor, Artie Kuhn, really threw a lot of content at the students (even though most were pretty green) but it was spot on for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models, et al.
+The professor, Artie Kuhn, really threw a lot of content at the students (even though most were pretty green) but it was spot on for me: An Edward Tufte / infographic design primer, Disney's 12 Principles of Animation, intro to After Effects, digital illustration with live models – a fantastic amalgam.

-Specifically, this was my first attempt at freehand digital illustration – and using Corel Painter.
-(I'd experimented with vector illustration in the early-90s Adobe products, but nothing to this extent.)
+Specifically though, this was my first attempt at freehand digital illustration – and using Corel Painter.
+I'd experimented with vector illustration in the early-90s Adobe products, but nothing to this extent.
 Several different models were brought in over the length of the course for some quick sketch sessions, and we attempted to render them - via mouse.

 As most are aware, tools available to the run-of-the-mill students at large universities are not always in pristine condition, and this class was no exception.
-Also remember, this was back in the day of fairly slow CPUs, huge CRT monitors (see top illustration), and cheap, wired, trackball mice – headaches all around.
+Also remember, this was back in the day of fairly slow CPUs, huge CRT monitors (see what the model is leaning on, top illustration), and cheap, wired, trackball mice – headaches all around.

-I vividly recall sitting there with my face 2 inches from the screen trying to magically will a smooth path across the screen, while my mouse with dirty trackball constantly argued for the road less traveled.
+I vividly recall sitting there with my face 2 inches from the screen trying to magically will a smooth path across the screen, while my mouse with dirty trackball constantly fought me.

 Slow strokes, no way.
-Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random with no forewarning.
+Quick strokes, sometimes – but still with cursor occasionally jumping somewhere random at leisure.
 Removing and cleaning the trackball was an exercise in futility.
 Switching computers altogether – more of the same, if not worse.
-And then of course, the random burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.
+And then, of course, the random computer burn out, so continual saving was crucial – though even just the act of saving itself was time consuming.

 Still, the exercises were eventually completed (with the help of a few of the more patient models).